smetj/xpectd/README.md

 ## Misc information

 - To disable a plan from being executed you can put `outage_duration` to `0`.
-- If you choose 2 or more workers resulting into multiple processes it will throw off your percentages since clients will be connecting to the started processes in a random fashion.
 - Your list of `outage_response` should always accumulate to `100%` in total otherwise the service will refuse to start.